MicrosoftDocs/azure-devops-docs/docs/pipelines/process/phases.md

 From a single job you author, you can run multiple jobs on multiple agents in parallel.
 Some examples include:

 * **Multi-configuration builds:** You can build multiple configurations in parallel.
 For example, you could build a Visual C++ app for both `debug` and `release` configurations on both `x86` and `x64` platforms.
-To learn more, see [Visual Studio Build - multiple configurations for multiple platforms](../tasks/build/visual-studio-build.md#multiconfiguration).
+For more information, see [Visual Studio Build - multiple configurations for multiple platforms](../tasks/build/visual-studio-build.md#multiconfiguration).

 * **Multi-configuration deployments:** You can run multiple deployments in parallel, for example, to different geographic regions.